Where do your creative explorations take place, and what do they look like?

 Our experiments and projects take place everywhere, from the kitchen to the back yard.
 My children have a beautiful, kid-size table where most of their explorations take place, but that doesn’t stop them from taking over the dining table or kitchen floor when inspiration strikes.
 The kids and I are visiting their grandparents on the East Coast, so picnic and coffee tables are where it’s happening for us this summer.

 Do you enjoy peeking into other people’s lives?
 It’s so interesting, isn’t it?
-I don’t get too personal on my site, but I try to give you a glimpse into our creative journey because I hope it will inspire you to give some of our ideas a try.
+I don’t get too personal on my site, but I do try to share parts of our creative journey because I hope it will inspire you to give some of our ideas a try.
 I’ve been inspired by enough images to know how easily one picture can pop me out of my seat and get me into a creative mindset.

 Enter stage right: Instagram.
 I’ve become a huge fan of Instagram, where I’ve been able to witness the creative journeys of old and new friends from around the world.
 I’m riveted by all the cooking projects, in awe of how long it takes someone to knit a pair of socks, and enjoy the camaraderie and support of the almost daily sketches in the devoted tinkersketch group.
 These Instagrammers are awesome.